AniDhumal/Uniswap-Challenge/README.md

   - Fired when a swap is detected from a Uniswap Pool
   - Severity is always set to "low"
   - Type is always set to "info"
+  - Metadata:
+    - `recipient`:Adress of the recipient
+    - `token0`: Address of token swapped from
+    - `amount0`: Amount of token0 swapped
+    - `token1`: Address of token swapped to,
+    - `amount1`: Amount of token1 swapped,
+    - `poolAddress`: Address of the Uniswap pool where swap event was detected

 ## Test Data